canonical/ubuntu-mir/README.md

 RULE:     in a cargo.lock file
 RULE:   - Go - here `Built-Using` is expected to only contain the go
 RULE:     toolchain used to build it.
 Additional dependencies shall be
-RULE:     tracked in a go.mod file
+RULE:     tracked in a go.sum file (go.mod are direct dependencies, go.sum
+RULE:     covers checksum content for direct and indirect dependencies.
+This
+RULE:     should be present for reproducible builds already which involve
+RULE:     having a go.sum.

 OK:
 TODO: - no embedded source present